 Noel Gallagher's High Flying Birds announce Forest Live dates for the summer

-Noel Gallagher’s High Flying Birds plus special guests Confidence Man will play:
+Noel Gallagher’s High Flying Birds plus special guest Confidence Man

-Friday 19 June: Cannock Chase Forest, near Rugeley, Staffs.
+Sunday 12 June: Cannock Chase Forest, near Rugeley, Staffs

 Notes to Editor

-Forestry England manages and cares for the nation’s 1,500 woods and forests, welcoming 230 million visits every year and shaping landscapes as England’s largest land manager.
-For more information visitforestryengland.uk.
+Manages and cares for the nation’s 1,500 woods and forests, welcoming 230 million visits every year and shaping landscapes as England’s largest land manager.
+For more information visit forestryengland.uk.
 Forestry England is an agency of the Forestry Commission.